Fancyssc/STEP/det/README.md

 Detection is a crucial component in image processing.
 In our implementation, we use the widely adopted [MMDetection](https://github.com/open-mmlab/mmdetection) framework to handle detection tasks, while leveraging BrainCog as the backbone framework for building Spiking Neural Networks (SNNs).

-The usage of mmdet is very similar to
+The usage of mmdet is very similar to mmseg

+Checkpoints can be downloaded from **[official repo on huggingface](https://huggingface.co/Fancysean/STEP)**

 ### Guidelines
 #### Code Environment